noah.png

 PhD Student @ Columbia University

-I’m an incoming first year Computer Science PhD student at Columbia University where I am fortunate to be advised by Lily Xu and Rachel Cummings.
-Previously, I was a research assistant in the Columbia University IEOR Department where I worked with Christian Kroer.
+I’m an (incoming) first year Computer Science PhD student at Columbia University advised by Lily Xu and Rachel Cummings, where I am part of the Columbia Core AI Lab (CAIL) and the CAPP Lab.
+Previously, I was a researcher in the Columbia University IEOR Department studying algorithmic game theory under Christian Kroer.
 I also spent a few years as a data scientist at Roc360.

 Before that, I graduated from Columbia University with a B.A. in Computer Science and Statistics, with a concentration in Mathematics.
 During my undergraduate years, I was fortunate to research with the Theoretical High Energy Astrophysics Group (THEA) under Zoltán Haiman and Maria Charisi modeling the stochastic variability of supermassive black-hole binary candidates.